• Skip to primary navigation

 Holding a mini tart case filled with a layer of strawberry jam, over a baking tray.

-To Make the Ganache
+How to Make the Ganache

-This is honestly the easiest and most satisfying part of this dessert.
-Making ganache isn’t as scary as it sounds.
-Let’s work through the steps together.
 Add 100g (slightly over 1/2 a cup) chocolate chips to a large bowl.
 In a small measuring jug, add 100 ml of dairy free whipping cream.
 Microwave the cream for 1 minute until gently bubbling.

 Starting to pour hot cream over a bowl of chocolate chips.